-On page 12 of C-1 the Complainant provided a second matrix entitled "Altus Downtown/Beltline High-Rise ASR Analysis" using the same 3 sales as on his page 11.
+On page 24 of C-1 the Complainant provided a second matrix entitled "Altus Downtown/Beltline High-Rise ASR Analysis" using the same 3 sales as on his page 23.
 He argued that by using an 11.00 GIM for each of the 3 sales as a test for his methodology for example, the "Assessment To Sale Ratio" (ASR) approaches the desired 100%.
 For Acadia Place the ASR is 98.72%; for Castle View Park the ASR is 100.66%; and for Bonaventure Court the ASR is 101.48%.
-He argued, the market indicates an 11.00 GIM for these properties and the subject.
+He argued the market indicates an 11.00 GIM for these properties and the subject.
 In addition, he reiterated that none of his 3 market sales have been time-adjusted because they all occurred in what he considered to be the assessment "base year".

-On page 17 of C-1 the Complainant provided a City of Calgary matrix of four "2009 Assessment Comparables" for the two Heritage Drive properties.
-On page 21 he provided another similar City of Calgary matrix of four other "2009 Assessment Comparables" for the Castleridge property.
-This matrix was repeated on page 24.
+On page 29 of C-1 the Complainant provided a City of Calgary matrix of four "2009 Assessment Comparables - Residential Low Rise" for the two Heritage Drive properties.
+This matrix was repeated on page 36.
+On page 33 he provided another similar City of Calgary matrix of four other "2009 Assessment Comparables - Residential Low Rise" for the Castleridge property.
 It was noted in the document (C-1) that the two City matrices were provided "....to demonstrate that the comparables are in the same market zone as the subject."

-On page 16 of C-1 the Complainant provided a City of Calgary 2010 assessment information sheet titled "Multi-Residential Detail Report" for a property comparable in SE Calgary.
-On page 20 he provided a small matrix containing four property comparables in north-east Calgary.
-On page 23 he provided an additional small matrix of 2 property comparables, also in SE Calgary.
+On page 28 of C-1 the Complainant provided a City of Calgary 2010 assessment information sheet titled "Multi-Residential Detail Report" for a property comparable in SE Calgary.
+On page 32 he provided a small matrix containing four property comparables in north-east Calgary.
+On page 35 he provided an additional small matrix of 2 property comparables in SE Calgary.
 The stated purpose of these three documents was that they were "Provided as support for assessed rents applied in Altus GIM analysis".

-On page 13 of C-1 the Complainant provided a list of 41 high-rise and low-rise suburban multiunit residential properties, which identified the year-over-year change in Gross Income Multiplier (GIM) from 2010 to 2011.
+On page 25 of C-1 the Complainant provided a list of 41 high-rise and low-rise suburban multiunit residential properties, which identified the year-over-year change in Gross Income Multiplier (GIM) from 2010 to 2011.
 It was noted that the GIM of 29 properties increased from 11.00 to 12.00, and the GIM of 12 properties increased from 11.50 to 12.00.